simatic-ax/renovate-config/README.md

 - Global-Config/renovate-entrypoint.sh: This script sets up the environment and installs necessary dependencies for Renovate.
 - Global-Config/renovate-global-config.js: This file contains the global configuration settings for Renovate, including package rules and update strategies.

-## Generell settings
+## Generel settings

 A few things are preset in the general config files for clarity.
 These are as follows.

 - The server that provides the AX packages is set up.
 Accordingly, it will also log in to the renovate run and check for new products
 - It is set that the apax.yml is known and checked
-- For clarity, some predefined pull request settings are predefined. these are as follows:
+- For clarity, for pull request are set some predefined settings.
+These are as follows:
 	- They are divided into the categories "ax", "simatic", "dockerimges" and "everything else".
 	- In each category, all dependencies of the type are displayed and all types of changes, e.g. "major" and "minor", are summarized in one pull request